Exerra/node-musickit-api/docs/catalog/functions/getFunctions.md

 This section focuses on how to get songs, albums, music videos and artists

 All of the functions in this category take in 3 parameters, of which **all** are necessary.
-Currently there aren't any checks to see if they are passed (shame on me), but they are coming in v1.1.0

 Also all of the functions are *extremely* similar, but I will still make them into seperate sections because why not